cyclonus101/TPOC2-Champion-XP-Calculator/README.md

 Usage:

-Near the bottom left-hand corner there is a white box where you write down your current champ XP
+At the bottom left-hand corner there is a white box Where you write down your current champ XP
-then amount of adventures is automatically generated
+Then the amount of adventures to level up is automatically generated in text boxes at the top
-based on the target level drop down menu which you can change by pressing on it
+This is based on the target level drop down menu which you can change by pressing on it and selecting a level

-On the right hand side is Legends XP estimater for Legend level
-You need to enter you're current Legends XP and your current Legends Level
-The amount of weeks it takes to get your target Legends level is automatically calculated
-(based on the current 27000XP weekly rate)
-The target Legends level can be changed from the drop down menu
+I've removed the Legend Level XP calculator part because riot releases new events with massive amounts of LLXP